Polynomial matrix spectral factorization

+Polynomial Matrix Spectral Factorization or Matrix Fejer–Riesz Theorem is a tool used to study the matrix decomposition of polynomial matrices.
 Polynomial matrices are widely studied in the fields of systems theory and control theory and have seen other uses relating to stable polynomials.
 In stability theory, Spectral Factorization has been used to find determinantal matrix representations for bivariate stable polynomials and real zero polynomials.
-A key tool used to study these is a matrix factorization known as either the Polynomial Matrix Spectral Factorization or the Matrix Fejer–Riesz Theorem.